cosinepi/aws-simple-icons-affinity-designer-asset/README.md

 2. Open Affinity Designer, View -> Studio -> Assets (if not checked).
 3. Use Import Assets... to import your downloaded file.

+## Updates
+[2020-12-28] Thanks to @grahamjenson for providing an updated version of the assets!
+See the `Asset` folder of the repo.

 ## Production Notes

 Aside from a little scripting, this asset file was essentially created by hand.